-Easy Language − Kotlin is a functional language and very easy to learn.
-The syntax is pretty much similar to Java, hence it is very easy to remember.
-Kotlin is more expressive, which makes your code more readable and understandable.
+1. Easy Language − Kotlin supports object-oriented and functional constructs and very easy to learn.
+The syntax is pretty much similar to Java, hence for any Java programmer it is very easy to remember any Kotlin Syntax.

-Concise − Kotlin is based on JVM and it is a functional language.
+2. Very Concise − Kotlin is based on Java Virtual Machine (JVM) and it is a functional language.
 Thus, it reduce lots of boiler plate code used in other programming languages.

-Runtime and Performance − Better performance and small runtime.
+3. Runtime and Performance − Kotlin gives a better performance and small runtime for any application.

-Brand New − Kotlin is a brand new language that gives developers a fresh start.
+5. Brand New − Kotlin is a brand new language that gives developers a fresh start.
 It is not a replacement of Java, though it is developed over JVM.
-It is accepted as the first official language of android development.
-Kotlin can be defined as - Kotlin = JAVA + extra updated new features.
+Kotlin has been accepted as the first official language of Android Application Development.
+Kotlin can also be defined as - Kotlin = Java + Extra updated new features.

-Following are some of the disadvantages of Kotlin.
+Following are some of the disadvantages of using Kotlin.